Biology 241: Evolutionary Biology

 · Freeman, Scott and Jon C. Herron.
 Evolutionary Analysis, 4th Edition.
 (Prentice-Hall)

 Assessment: Exams, writing assignments and discussion participation.
 Discussion of current and classic literature and group presentations are required.
-Class meets in small groups on Fridays (in different rooms).
+Class meets in small groups on Mondays (in different rooms).
 This class fulfills the Column C requirement for the Biology major.

 Prerequisites: Biology 141 and 142.

 Course schedule and syllabus: See the Biology Department's course schedule for details on scheduling.
-A syllabus for the Spring 2012 semester can be found here.

 IBS 595: Ecology